Kurt Mueller-Vollmer: Residency

 Following his studies in Providence, Rhode Island at Brown University, Mueller-Vollmer resided for the remainder of his life near Stanford University, first in Menlo Park, then in Palo Alto.
 Mueller-Vollmer often took interim residence, taught and traveled in Europe, residing especially in Hamburg and Goettingen, as well as in Paris, Berlin and Cologne.

 Prompted by childhood memories of Nazi oppression and terror, Mueller-Vollmer had a visceral distrust of ideologies, propagandist tendencies (the abuse and malicious use of language), and authoritarian regimes.
 In transitioning to his new life in America and California, and following in the spirit of naturalists and romanticists, Mueller-Vollmer came to regard America, and California in particular, as an environment that encouraged free thought and expression.

 Mueller-Vollmer was a linguist who, in addition to his native German language and various dialects such as Plattdeutsch and the Cologne dialect, spoke and wrote English with native fluency.
 His numerous publications, courses and public lectures were divided between German and English.
 As well, Mueller-Vollmer spoke and wrote in French and was conversant in Spanish, Italian, Dutch and Latin.

-Students and colleagues have attested to Mueller-Vollmer’s exacting and demanding standards of scholarship and critical thinking, quick wit and intellectual brilliance, as well as a ready willingness to share jokes, lines of classical and humorous poetry recited from memory, “Dada” and other poems he composed, and a facile imitation of dialects, along with comedic sketches, videos, innovative music, Alpine yodeling ensembles and nostalgic Hamburg seaman’s songs.
+Students and colleagues have attested to Mueller-Vollmer’s demanding standards of scholarship and critical thinking.
+He also writes poetry.